joshp23/ttrss-to-wallabag-v2/README.md

 	Special Note: Do not add trailing slashes to any URLs in either the Wallabag or TT-RSS settings or you will get nothing but 404 responses!
 4. Enjoy 1-click posting to Wallabag!

+### Note:
+1. This plugin does not store Wallabag user credentials.
+2. Failed OAuth updates sometimes happen and can only be fixed by re-submitting Username and Password combinations in the plugin preferences.
+3. A file called `debug.txt` will be created in this plugin's directory on error events.
+This is the same data that will appear in the developer console and is useful when submitting issues or trouble shooting your setup.

 ### TODO ... which may or not actually ever get done...
 1. Add tag support
 2. Add hotkey support
 3. Add colour changing button
+4. Add option to store username & password for auth fallback

 ### Helpfull Links:
 * [Official TT-RSS Plugin Documentation](https://tt-rss.org/gitlab/fox/tt-rss/wikis/Plugins)